Graviton-Code-Editor/website/docs/dev/api/explorer.md

 Explorer is a tree-view component.

-The constructor returns a Puffin Component, so you can render it whereever you want.
+The constructor returns a Puffin Component, which can be rendered wherever needed.

-Explorer item's interface:
+Explorer item interface:

 ```ts
 interface ExplorerItemOptions {